I think God’s law really is written on everybody’s heart. Everyone on earth. Right now.

 Note that Micah tells us that God has already shown us what is good.

-Jesus confirms this consistent Old Testament message by stating that his followers should love each other and love their neighbours.
+Jesus confirms this consistent Old Testament message by stating that his followers should love each other and love their neighbors.
 He doesn’t make any exceptions to this.
-Our neighbours include everybody.
-Jesus, confirming the Old Testament message, particularly tells us to look after those who are disadvantaged and alienated.
+Our neighbors include everybody.
+Jesus, confirming the Old Testament message, emphasizes that we should look after those who are poor, disadvantaged and alienated.

 God promised that his law would be written on our hearts.

 Can we see evidence that God’s law is written on our hearts today?
-Can we see evidence that, as Micah said, God has shown us mortals what is good?
 I think we can.

 Think about the stories we tell, the books we read and the movies we watch.
-The “good guys” look after others, take care of the disadvantaged, sacrifice their own comfort for the wellbeing of others, sometimes even give up their lives for others.
+The “good guys” look after others, take care of the disadvantaged, sacrifice their own comfort for the well-being of others, sometimes even give up their lives for others.
 These characters are the heroes.
+They are doing what is right.
+We just know this is true.
 The “bad guys” are selfish.
 They exploit others.
 They are only interested in making themselves more comfortable.
 These characters are the villains.
 Deep in our hearts we all know this is true.
 We know this is truth at the deepest and most fundamental level.
 We know this is true whether we have any interest in religion or not.
 We know what is right.
-We know we are supposed to look after those who need looking after.
+We know we are supposed to look after our sisters and brothers who need looking after.

 To put it another way, we have no excuses.
 God’s law really is written on our hearts.

 Let’s finish off by talking about sin for a moment.
+Sin is selfishness.
+Selfishness is sin.
 Sin is acting in opposition to God’s law.
+Sin is ignoring our brothers and sisters who are in need.
+Sin is making ourselves comfortable at the expense of others.
 So, the bad guys are sinful.
 We know this.
-Sin is ignoring our brothers and sisters who are in need.
-Sin is making ourselves comfortable at the expense of others.

 Sin is selfishness.
 Selfishness is sin.